 Talent connecting quick connector A of the sample bottle to the O3 port on the Omics system.

-Talent connecting the C3 connector on the micro-tubing and droplet generation microfluidic chip to quick connector B.
+Talent connecting the C3 connector on the micro-tubing and droplet generation microfluidic chip to quick connector B and then close the door of the chamber.

 On the software’s Home interface, select the desired number of droplet tubings to be generated and click Produce to start single-cell droplet generation [1].
 Wait for the beeper alarm to indicate the completion of droplet generation [2].
 Close the clamp on the C3 connector and remove the sample bottle [3].